Set the Fire to the Third Bar: Reception

 Yahoo!
 Music's Dan Gennoe made comparisons of Snow Patrol with Coldplay throughout his review, calling the song "Gary Lightbody & co's decision to 'do a Coldplay'."
 He defended Snow Patrol stating that they "spent many a year making quirky, interesting and inspired music, which few wanted.
 Given the million selling opportunity afforded them by chart-eating anthem "Run", it'd surely be a fool who chose to return to obscurity."
 He reviewed the single positively, giving it 7 stars out of 10.
-Though he felt the song wasn't "boundary-pushing", it was "certainly interesting", with "Lightbody once again displaying the melodic lightness of touch which has served him so well both pre and post fame."
+Though he felt the song was not "boundary-pushing", it was "certainly interesting", with "Lightbody once again displaying the melodic lightness of touch which has served him so well both pre and post fame."
 To him, Martha Wainwright's "country quiver" was an "added interest" to the song, which helped "break-up bouts of dourness".
 He called the song "a bleakly beautiful ballad" and it was a "rare moment where Snow Patrol's emotional ache feels genuinely heartfelt rather than borrowed from Chris Martin."

 Alvin Chan from musicOMH reviewed the song positively, calling it "a beautiful track", but felt it was "formulaic through and through."
 He heaped praise on the music, calling it "artful in its simplicity and, if one is in the right mood, vividly evocative.
 The unfussy melody is bolstered by gentle strings and buzzing keyboards."
 He also felt "Gary Lightbody delivers a characteristically raw vocal performance without sounding sappy or indulgent.
 Lightbody's vocals are perfectly complemented by Canadian songstress Martha Wainwright, whose arrestingly haunting voice is put to good use."
 He worried the "band's worrying overexposure" could lead the song being "heard in the background of every single TV show, commercial and dramatic montage."

 CityLifes Stephen Gilliver felt the song was the standout in a "disappointing" album, and called it "glorious".
 He said that Martha Wainwright's contribution to the song made it "a trademark brooding Snow Patrol epic of Run or Chasing Cars".
 He liked the contrast between Wainwright's expressive singing and Lightbody's dry delivery.